Skip to main content

 3. Pronunciation

 When teaching English as it is spoken today, I encounter many mispronunciations, partly due to the language's inconsistencies.
-The word 'knife' is one example of a word whose pronunciation has changed over the centuries but its spelling hasn't, so students often pronounce the k when, in fact, it is silent.
+The word 'knife' is one example of a word whose pronunciation has changed over the centuries but its spelling hasn't, so students often pronounce the K when, in fact, it is silent.
 I believe the Norwegian 'kniv' is pretty close to how 'knife' used to sound.
 Why don't we change the spelling?
 That's a nice suggestion, but it's never going to happen.
 You just have to accept that words often don't look the way they sound and vice versa.

 4. Spelling